Maismaus/Maismaus.github.io/content/posts/toptips.md

 > _You can even customize the formatting rules on a per-project basis, using a Prettier [configuration file](https://prettier.io/docs/en/configuration.html)!_

-### 6. Use FontAwesome to override glyphicons

-### 7. Use set as return value to quickly configure the return value
+### 6. Use set as return value to quickly configure the return value

-You can select the entity to return from a microflow by double clicking the End event, selecting the return Entity type and then entering a variable to return.
+I used to select the entity to return from a microflow by:
+- Double clicking the End event
+- Selecting the return Entity type
+- Entering a variable to return

 However you can also right click an activity that contains a variable and press `Set as return value` to do all those things at once!

 ![Use set as return value to set the return type and return the selected object](/posts/images/toptipsreturnvalue.png)

-### 8. Drag and drop
+### 7. Dragging and dropping

 Drag and drop (also jokingly referred to as _sleur en pleur_ in Dutch 😉) is a pattern which is used often throughout Studio Pro.
-Did you know you can use it in many more instances than simply dragging activities into microflows?
+Did you know you can use it in many more instances than you might be aware of?

 #### Drag flows from the Explorer into Microflows

-You can either drag a microflow into a blank area of a microflow to create a new Call Microflow activity, or onto an existing Call Microflow activity to replace the subflow with another.
+You can either drag a microflow into a blank area of a microflow to create a new Call Microflow activity, or onto an existing Call Microflow activity to replace the subflow call with another.

 #### Drag items from the Explorer into pages

-You can drag most items from the Project Explorer into a page to add a widget to your page.
+You can drag most items from the Project Explorer into a page to add a widget to your page instantly.
 You can drag them onto existing widgets or onto blank targets to create a new widget.

+Some examples of drag and drop actions that you can do:

 - Drag a microflow onto a button to set that microflow as the action
 - Drag a page into a page view to insert a button linking to that page